dstackai/dstack/docs/docs/fleets.md

 Fleets enable efficient provisioning and management of clusters and instances, both in the cloud and on-prem.
 Once a fleet is created, it can be reused by dev environments, tasks, and services.

-> Fleets is a new feature.
-To use it, ensure you've installed version `0.18.7` or higher.

 ## Define a configuration

 To create a fleet, create a YAML file in your project folder.
 Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `fleet.dstack.yml`